Our Invitation to You

 To remedy the emotional, physical and spiritual illness of compulsive overeating we offer several suggestions, but keep in mind that the basis of the program is spiritual, as evidenced by the Twelve Steps.

 We are not a “diet and calories” club.
 We do not endorse any particular plan of eating.
 We practice abstinence by staying away from eating between planned meals and from all individual binge foods.
-Once we become abstinent, the preoccupation with food diminishes and in many cases leaves us entirely.
-We then find that, to deal with our inner turmoil, we have to have a new way of thinking, of acting on life rather than reacting to it—in essence, a new way of living.
+Once we become abstinent, our preoccupation with food diminishes and in many cases leaves us entirely.
+We then find that to deal with our inner turmoil, we have to have a new way of thinking, of acting on life rather than reacting to it—in essence, a new way of living.

 From this vantage point, we begin the Twelve-Step program of recovery, moving beyond the food and the emotional havoc to a fuller living experience.
 As a result of practicing the Steps, the symptom of compulsive overeating is removed on a daily basis, achieved through the process of surrendering to something greater than ourselves; the more total our surrender, the more fully realized our freedom from food obsession.